 year 4 boys

-Once juniors leave All Stars they do another year of softball, when they can represent the club in one of our two under 9 sides.
-Under 9 softball is on a Tuesday evening (5pm to 6pm).
+Once juniors leave All Stars they do another year of softball, when they can represent the club in occasional tournaments.
+Under 9 softball is on a Wednesday evening (5.30pm to 6.30pm).

 year 4, 5 & 6 GIRLS

-We run under 11 softball sessions for girls on a Thursday.
+We run under 11 softball sessions for girls on a Thursday from 5.30pm to 6.30pm.
 These operate under the England and Wales Cricket Board's Cricket Dynamos brand.